 While browsing in an Incognito window, users can safely surf the web without the fear of having their information saved to the computer.
 Google Chrome doesn’t keep any record of the browsed sites while using incognito windows.
 However, the downloaded material and bookmarks will be saved.

-We know how to run Firefox in safe mode with add-ons disabled and how to run Internet Explorer in No Add-ons mode. – but in Chrome there is no button or switch that lets you start it in Safe Mode.
+We know how to run Firefox in safe mode with add-ons disabled – but in Chrome, there is no button or switch that lets you start it in Safe Mode.

 In Chrome, the Incognito Mode disables all add-ons and extension – but you can also enable or disable extensions & add-ons if you want to run Chrome in Safe Mode, manually as follows: